Amsterdam University Medical Center: Administrative Structure

 The two university medical centers, administratively, merged on 7 June 2018.
 This means that both medical centers remain as independent legal bodies, however both executive boards are composed of the same five individuals.
 Including the Dean of the University of Amsterdam's Faculty of Medicine and the Dean of the Vrije Universiteit Amsterdam's Faculty of Medicine.
 On 1 January 2024, the two hospitals completed a legal merger.

 A logical conclusion of the merger is the spread of forms of health care, research and education across both locations.
 At Amsterdam UMC, location AMC health care will be concentrated around three themes: Women & Child, Emergency Medicine and Cardiovascular Care.
 While at Amsterdam UMC, location VUmc, the departments of Oncology, Neurology and Public Health will be concentrated.

 Medical Research

-Medical research in Amsterdam stretches back to the time of Dr. Nicoleas Tulp, the University of Amsterdam's first anatomist, whose work was captured in the Rembrandt painting, The Anatomy Lesson of Dr. Nicolaes Tulp.
+Medical research in Amsterdam stretches back to the time of Dr. Nicolaes Tulp, the University of Amsterdam's first anatomist, whose work was captured in the Rembrandt painting, The Anatomy Lesson of Dr. Nicolaes Tulp.
 In 2023, Research at Amsterdam UMC is led by more than 440 professors and consists of eight research institutes: